 (j) Unduly frequent contact designed to wear down or exhaust a debtor, or likely to have this effect, constitutes 'undue harassment' or coercion and must be avoided.
 This is particularly likely if the collector makes a number of phone calls or other contacts in rapid succession.
-See part 3, Commonwealth consumer protection laws.
+See part 3 of this guideline, Commonwealth consumer protection laws.